nemo-omen/a11y.build/src/pages/tutorials/00-setup/index.md

 date: 2022-01-30 21:29:08
 layout: '../../../layouts/PostLayout.astro'
 draft: true
+overviewItems:
+  - text: 'How to set up your development environment for editing HTML, CSS, and JavaScript files.'
+    slug: 'installing-vs-code'
 ---

 Web design and development is primarily by editing different kinds of files, usually, (but not always,) `.html`, `.css`, and `.js` files.
 We can't edit files like that with just any editor — you can't create a working `.html` file using a program like Microsoft Word.
 You're going to need an editor that's made specifically for editing plain text files.